 Dan Kingsley is a respected community and business leader.
-He is Founder and Managing Partner of SKS Investments, a real estate firm with a commitment to a triple bottom line: positive social, environmental, and financial returns.
-Dan also serves on a number of nonprofit boards, including Golden Gate National Parks Conservancy, Arriba Juntos, the Greenbelt Alliance, and the Sugar Bowl Corporation.
+He is Founder and Managing Partner of SKS Partners, a real estate development firm with a commitment to a triple bottom line: positive social, environmental, and financial returns.
+Dan also serves on a number of nonprofit boards, including Golden Gate National Parks Conservancy, Arriba Juntos, the Greenbelt Alliance, and the Committee on Jobs.

 Susan Mayer Hirsch is a leader in the philanthropic and nonprofit sectors, with particular expertise in forging innovative partnerships to address underfunded community needs.
 As Founder and CEO of Hirsch & Associates, Susan has been instrumental in helping individuals, families, and foundations leverage their giving to generate major social impact.